 WordPress file permissions are the rules that allow users control over a file or folder or directory based on the defined role based access control (RBAC).
 With the correct WordPress file permissions set, users won’t access any unauthorized folders and they will easily know what are the “do’s” and “don’ts”.
 For example, any user at a junior level in an organization will not be able to access the files and folders which are authorized only for employees at a senior level.
 This is possible through role based access control configured for the WordPress file permissions.

 What is role based access control ( RBAC ) ?

-Role based access control (RBAC) means allowing access to users to a stack based on the set user roles and permissions.
-With a defined role based access control (or rbac) users access levels throughout the organization and protect their data at the same time.
+Role based access control (RBAC) means allowing access to users to a directory based on the set user roles and permissions.
+With a defined role based access control (or RBAC) users access levels throughout the organization and protect their data at the same time.

-- Role based access control (or rbac): Control which role has access to which folder and data items using IP restriction.
+- Role based access control (RBAC): Control which user can access which folder and data items.

-How access control for WordPress websites based on user role works ?
+How does access control secure WordPress websites based on user role?

 Suppose we have 2 users, Joe and Eddie.
 We have 2 separate sites on WordPress (Website#1 and Website#2) that we are redirected to from the origin website.
 The access to those sites will be granted based on the user roles and permissions defined.

 In our use case, Joe has access to Website#1 and Eddie has access to Website#2.
 Now say Joe and Eddie both, try to access Website#1.
 The users will send an OAuth request to the website via the reverse proxy.
 On the role based access control specified (or RBAC) for each user and credentials entered, the site will send an OAuth response back.
 If the user role to access the site is valid, the request will be authenticated or else it will be declined.
 Hence in our use case, Joe will be granted access to Website #1 and Eddie’s request will be denied by the reverse proxy itself.